Table of Contents

-Sustained hand grip increases systematic vascular resistance and afterload.
-It’s used to differentiate between aortic stenosis and mitral insufficiency: in MR: the murmur increases/in AS: the murmur decreases.
+Sustained handgrip increases systematic vascular resistance and afterload.
+It is used to differentiate between aortic stenosis and mitral insufficiency.
+In mitral regurgitation, the murmur increases.
+In aortic stenosis, the murmur decreases.

 Radiological examination of mitral insufficiency

 ECG signs are dependent on the adaptation mechanisms of the heart.
-In pulmonary hypertension, a right axis deviation, in left ventricular hypertrophy more of a horizontal heart can be seen.
+In pulmonary hypertension, a right axis deviation is noted, while in left ventricular hypertrophy, more of a horizontal heart can be seen.
 The P wave may have 2 peaks.

 On chest X-ray, an enlarged heart can be seen.
 Pulmonary venous congestions may also be identified.
 The valvular apparatus should be assessed using echocardiography.
 The degree of insufficiency can also be determined.

 Treatment options for mitral insufficiency

 Conservative treatment of mitral regurgitation includes physical rest and, if the risk of atrial fibrillation exists, prevention of thromboembolism should be initiated with anticoagulants:

-- Decrease afterload by using ACIs/ARBs, especially if mitral insufficiency is associated with systolic dysfunction.
+- Decrease afterload with ACIs/ARBs, especially if mitral insufficiency is associated with systolic dysfunction

-- Decrease the pulmonary congestion with diuretics and digitalis.
+- Decrease pulmonary congestion with diuretics and digitalis

-Regular follow-ups ensure that the indication for surgery is not overlooked.
+Regular follow-ups ensure that indications for surgery are not overlooked.
 Once the contractility of the ventricle is restricted, there is a danger that even a reconstruction will not be able to help recover ventricular function.
 Ideally, a mitral valve repair should be performed.
 This can be achieved via minimally invasive or more invasive methods.
-A mitral valve replacement is possible, with a mechanical, as well as a biological, prosthesis.
+A mitral valve replacement is possible, with a mechanical, as well as biological, prosthesis.

-A complication of mitral valve insufficiency is cardiac decompensation, which may cause pulmonary edema.
-This can be triggered by atrial fibrillation as well.
+One complication of mitral valve insufficiency is cardiac decompensation, which may cause pulmonary edema.
+Cardiac decompensation can also be triggered by atrial fibrillation.